Dv5n/NanoShell/README.md

 NanoShell has 28+ commands, including useful commands like: `mkdir`, `rmdir`, `ls`, `pwd`, `rm`, `touch`, `cat`, `stat`, `ping`, `find`, `systeminfo`, `cp`, `mv`, `tree`, and *many* others!

-NEW: Running multiple commands with `&&`.
+NanoShell also supports running multiple commands with `&&`.
-Example use: `clear && ls`
+Example use: `clear && ls && echo example`

 ## Running
 You can compile NanoShell using `make` and then `make run` or running the jar file with `make runJar`.